-So overall the best place for contacts (phone number, email and store address) in a dedicated Contacts or About Us page.
+So generally, the best place for contacts (phone number, email, and store address) is a dedicated Contacts or About Us page.

 For PrestaShop 1.6, you can change the email address displayed in the footer by going to Back Office → Preferences → Store Contacts.
 Then, in the Contact Details block at the bottom, update the Shop Email field and hit Save.

 How to set global email for your store

 Change the PrestaShop store email in the back office: